-I mean, we did stop at this one bridge for a few clicks (the atmosphere was irresistible!).
+We stopped at a bridge for a few clicks (the atmosphere was irresistible!).

 Want to build a travel blog like mine?
 Here’s a decent course on Udemy to help you kickstart travel writing: How to Start a Travel Blog.

 Stepping Right Under the Falls!

 We stowed our shoes away and walked by the water barefoot.
-Say you have a habit of falling everywhere, it’s better to keep your phone away as well.
+It’s better to keep your phone away as well.
 I loved the water so much that I sat down in the water.
 There were tiny fish swimming around me!

-With the height of the rocks, one could assume that the water level wasn’t at its peak.
+With the height of the rocks, one could tell the water level wasn’t at its peak.
 It was neither too high nor low.
 Just perfect for splashing about.